koalamer/tideways-xhprof-free-scheduler/README.md

 The profiling stops when the internal singleton class instance is destroyed, and thus it is automatic.

 The log file name itself will be the current time in the form of date, time and microsecs like this: "20201103_064423_032472.json".
-This json serialization is what the [Tideways toolkit](https://github.com/tideways/toolkit) needs to operate.
+This json serialization is what the [Tideways toolkit](https://github.com/tideways/toolkit) needs to operate, that's why it was chosen.

 The log path directories will be created as needed to house the log file.